Exploring the Impact of Data Mining Applications Across Multiple Industries

 Data mining is used in cybersecurity to analyze vast amounts of network data and identify patterns and anomalies that may indicate malicious activities.
 Here's how data mining is applied to intrusion detection.

 Data mining detects and responds to cyber threats as they occur.
-Continuous monitoring involves analyzing network traffic and user activities at all times.
-Tools like OSSEC enable continuous monitoring by analyzing system logs.
+Continuous monitoring involves analyzing network traffic and user activities in real-time.
+Tools like OSSEC enable continuous monitoring by analyzing system logs and identifying potential security threats.

 You can check the following section for data mining applications in the energy sector.